 The Trans-Pecos Rat Snake prefers to live in dens like rocky outcrops, brushy slopes, and desert flats.

 They eat rodents, birds, and smaller lizards.
-When confined, they are able to survive on rodents.
+When confined, they can survive on rodents.

 2. Red-tailed Green Ratsnake

-The red-tailed green rat snake is also one of the types of snakes in New Mexico.
+The red-tailed green rat snake is also a type of snake in New Mexico.
 Because these species are arboreal, a taller setup will be necessary to meet their natural climbing requirements as pets.

 The green rat snake is an extremely long, thin snake.
-When they behave defensively, their typical green hue with black coloring between the scales will stand out more.
+When it behaves defensively, its typical green hue with black coloring between the scales stands out more.

-In spite of the moniker, their tails are typically more lavender or grayish-blue in color, though some are truly red.
-They have vivid blue tongues as well.
+In spite of the moniker, their tails are typically lavender or grayish-blue in color, though some are truly red.
+They also have vivid blue tongues.

 They move around in tropical forests, which include riverine forests, swamps, mangroves, and bamboo.
-Actually, they are native to Southeast Asia, an area rich in tropical woods.
+They are actually native to Southeast Asia, an area rich in tropical woods.

-They virtually solely consume bats, birds, and their eggs in their natural environments.
+They virtually solely consume bats, birds, and their eggs in natural environments.

-These arboreal types of snakes in New Mexico will dangle from the trees, seize their meal in midair, suffocate it, and then consume it whole.
+These arboreal snakes in New Mexico will dangle from the trees, seize their meal in midair, suffocate it, and consume it whole.

-Owing to their innate ability to climb, they can even enter bird nests and consume the young inside.
+Their innate ability to climb allows them to enter bird nests and consume the young.

 3. Glossy Snake